 The musical idiom is “agreeably modern” – even “neo-classical” – but with a big measure of impressionistic flavor overlaid on it.
 In fact, the music sounds far more lush than similarly scored pieces by other composers like Albert Roussel, Darius Milhaud and Jacques Ibert.
 And the writing for the cello and piano parts in particular is quite intriguing.

-In the end, this is music that remains true to Schmitt’s Romantic inclinations.
+In the end, this is music that remains true to Florent Schmitt’s Romantic inclinations.

 Another characteristic of this music is this: It never grows old.
-I find that with each additional hearing, fascinating new musical aspects come to the fore.
-Because of this, I consider Pour presque tous les temps to be an important piece within its genre.
+I find that with each additional hearing, fascinating new musical aspects come to the fore, and each of the individual parts for the four instruments is rich and robust on its own.
+Because of these characteristics, I consider Pour presque tous les temps to be an important piece within its genre.

 Unfortunately, Pour presque tous les temps finds its way onto music programs only occasionally.
 An online search reveals only three or four references to public performances of the score within the past several years – none of them happening in the United States.